Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 ### 6/6/2023 CW

 Worked on the end of the game, where the game would stop after a user has got all their tokens in the end.

+##$ 6/7/2023

+Discussed about the animation issues and started the bot class.
 ## Raihan N

 ### 5/22/2023